Lambs and Crab Legs

 “You have my home number,” I said.
 “Ella can call me any time if she has problems while you are gone.
 She needs to know that I am okay with her calling.”

 Gus went back to the car to discuss the decision with Ella.
-This was going to make a full morning for me, but it will be better than working with a hysterical Ella at midnight.
+This would make a busy morning for me, but it will be better than working with a hysterical Ella at midnight.

 “I think we want you to do a C-Section, Doc,” Gus said.
 “Can you do that now?”